 (f) The inlet and outlet diameters (di) shall equal the diameter of the duct in the sampling tunnel as specified in paragraph 7.5.;

-(g) The maximum axial depth of the brake enclosure at plane D (parallel to the brake rotation axis) shall be between 400 mm and 500 mm.
-It is recommended to design an enclosure with an axial depth close to [PLACEHOLDER] mm.
+(g) The maximum axial depth of the brake enclosure at Plane D (parallel to the brake rotation axis) shall be between 400 mm and 500 mm.
+It is recommended to design an enclosure with an axial depth close to 400 mm.

 7.5.
 Design of the Sampling Tunnel